suriyadeepan/suriyadeepan.github.io/pages/walden.markdown

 > but it is far more glorious to carve and paint the very atmosphere and medium through which we look, which morally we can do.
 > To affect the quality of the day, that is the highest of arts.
 > Every man is tasked to make his life, even in its details, worth of the contemplation of his most elevated and critical hour.

+## Time of Eve ( Eve no Jikan )

+> Sometime in future Japan, androids have been involved in every aspect of people's lives.
+One day, upon checking his android's behavioral log, Rikuo, a student, noticed his android's returning times have been odd recently.
+With his friend Masaki, they found out the place where his android, Sammy, have been visiting: a small cafe called Eve no Jikan where androids and human are not seen as different.
+Upon talking with the "people" in the cafe and discovering more of Sammy's behavior, Rikuo changed his view about androids and treat them as friends rather than tools.
+At the same time, elsewhere in Japan, the Ethics committee is trying to impose policies to reduce the involvement and use of androids in society.